 The recommendation is for a change to the NPAC functionality, such that an SP that sent up a Cancel Request in error, could “un-do” the request by sending a “modify request” message (using a Subscription Version Modify Action) to the NPAC.

-This message would allow the SV to change from a “Cancel Pending” status back to a “Pending” status.
+This message would allow the SV to change from a “Cancel Pending” status back to it’s previous status (either “Pending” or “Conflict”).
 The NPAC would verify that the SP sending the “modify request” message to the NPAC is the same SP that initiated the Cancel Request (otherwise return an error).

 There would not be any restriction on when this new message could be sent (i.e., during the 18 hour window that the SV is in Cancel Pending).

 No backwards-compatibility flags needed.
-The change in status (from Cancel Pending back to Pending) can be handled with the existing Status Attribute Value Change.
-However, SPs should verify with their SOA vendors that an SAVC that is updating a Cancel Pending SV to a Pending SV will not be rejected.
+The change in status (from Cancel Pending back to Pending, or from Cancel Pending back to Conflict) can be handled with the existing Status Attribute Value Change.
+However, SPs should verify with their SOA vendors that an SAVC that is updating a Cancel Pending SV to a Pending SV or Conflict SV will not be rejected.

 In order to use this new functionality, an SP would need to implement a change in their SOA.